Diana, Princess of Wales and former wife of Britain’s heir to the throne, Prince Charles, was coined by the media as the Rose of England.

 Below the pictures there is a pyramid with a capstone flanked by two candles (pillars).
 Look closely inside the pyramid:

 It contains the wine glass — still bearing lipstick traces — used by Diana at her last supper.
 The symbol of the empty vase within a pyramid is another powerful image representing the union of the masculine and feminine principles.
-The wine glass carries the same meaning as the Holy Grail: the sacred feminine.
+The wine glass symbolises the sacred feminine.

 What more feminine symbol is there than the image of the vessel, the sacred womb of the mother?
 In patriarchal times, the Grail legends speak to the deepest parts of our souls in an archetypal quest for the feminine aspects of divinity.